RetrobitCoder/Bounce/README.md

 This game is designed to be able to play with two players.
 One player uses the Up and Down buttons, while the other Player uses the A and B buttons.
 This game is made to run on the Arduboy.

+The max score value is 255, if a player plays long enough to reach the max value, then score resets to 0, and player adds new score to 255 to determine final score.

 Developed by: Zachariah Falgout

 Title Screen and Concept Art by: LENZ